Toluomotayo/Healthcare-Analysis/README.md

 ---

-## Contributor
+## 👤 Contributor

-Tolulope Olarewaju
+**Tolulope Olarewaju**

 ---

-## Acknowledgement
+## 🙏 Acknowledgements

-+ Grateful to Microsoft Excel, Power BI, and PowerPoint for providing a powerful and reliable relational database management system (RDBMS) that served as the foundation for this project.
+- Grateful to **Microsoft Excel, Power BI, and PowerPoint** for providing a powerful and reliable toolkit for business intelligence.
-+ Grateful to Onyx Data, which provided the dataset that helped me deepen my understanding of Power BI concepts and techniques.
+- Special thanks to **Onyx Data** for sharing a rich dataset that deepened my hands-on experience in Power BI.

 ---

-## License
+## 📜 License

+This project is open for public learning and portfolio purposes.

 ---

-## Contact
+## 📬 Contact

-For questions or feedback, please contact olarewajutolulope26@gmail.com
+For questions, feedback, or collaboration, please reach out at **olarewajutolulope26@gmail.com**
----